-If you did not actually have insurance at the time the ticket was written, the outcome is very different.
+If you did not actually have insurance when you got the ticket, the outcome is very different.
 The first offense is a class D misdemeanor punishable by a fine.
 The uniform schedule for St. Louis County municipalities indicates a $175 fine, and most surrounding jurisdictions are between that and $225.
 The fine is at the discretion of the judge, however, and can be up to $500.
-Second and subsequent offenses can be punished by up to 15 days in jail and/or a fine up to $500.
-Now, it is highly unlikely that you would be sent to jail for a no insurance ticket, but you should be aware that if you are pleading guilty to a second offense you are technically putting yourself in a position where a judge can take your freedom for something that is easily avoidable.
+Second and subsequent offenses can be punished by up to 15 days in jail and/or a fine of up to $500.
+Now, it is highly unlikely that you would be sent to jail for a no insurance ticket.
+Still, you should be aware that you are technically putting yourself in a position where a judge can take your freedom for something easily avoidable if you are pleading guilty to a second offense.

-An order of supervision can only be applied once per 36 month period.
-The court will send the order to the Missouri Department of Revenue and they will monitor to make sure that automobile liability insurance is being maintained.
-No points will be added to your record and no additional fines will be levied.
+The court can apply an order of supervision once every 36 months.
+They will send the order to the Missouri Department of Revenue, and the DOR will monitor to make sure that automobile liability insurance is being maintained.
+No points will be added to your record, and no additional fines will be levied.

 An order of suspension is an actual suspension of your driver's license.
-The first time this happens the suspension period is 0 days, but you must show proof of insurance and pay a $20 reinstatement fee to get your license back.
-On the second occurance your license will be suspended for 90 days and you must show proof of insurance and pay a $200 reinstatement fee.
-The third and subsequent suspensions are for 1 year and the fee for reinstatement is $400, along with proof of insurance.
-After any order of suspension you must maintain liability insurance and report it to the Department of Revenue for 36 months.
+The first time this happens, the suspension period is 0 days, but you must show proof of insurance and pay a $20 reinstatement fee to get your license back.
+Your license will be suspended for 90 days on the second occurrence, and you must show proof of insurance and pay a $200 reinstatement fee.
+The third and subsequent suspensions are for 1 year, and the reinstatement fee is $400, along with proof of insurance.
+After any order of suspension, you must maintain liability insurance and report it to the Department of Revenue for 36 months.
 Any lapse will result in a renewal of the suspension for the remainder of the three years unless you refile proof of insurance.

 Can I Get a No Insurance Ticket Dismissed?

-If you did not have insurance at the time the ticket was issued, it is very difficult to get dismissed.
-Your first priority should be to make sure you have insurance before your court date.
+If you did not have insurance when the ticket was issued, it is very difficult to get dismissed.
+Your priority should be to make sure you have insurance before your court date.
 Next, you need to hire an experienced traffic attorney.
 These two actions will show the court that you are taking the issue seriously.
 In reality, they do not want to punish people for no insurance tickets; they just want to make sure every driver is insured.
-Even if you take both these actions it is unlikely that your ticket will be dismissed.
+Even if you take both these actions, it is unlikely that your ticket will be dismissed.
 The most likely outcome is that your attorney will be able to negotiate to make the ticket a non-moving no point violation.
 This will not go on your record and, most importantly, avoids the consequences detailed above.
-Often when you have suspensions, guilty pleas and points on your driving record it is hard to get things right again.
-If you have a no insurance ticket in St. Charles County, St. Louis County or the surrounding areas, give attorney Ruth Beerup a call.
-In her 25 years of practicing traffic law she has helped many people just like you.
+Often when you have suspensions, guilty pleas, and points on your driving record, it is hard to get things right again.
+If you have a no insurance ticket in St. Charles County, St. Louis County, or the surrounding areas, give attorney Ruth Beerup a call.
+In her 25 years of practicing traffic law, she has helped many people just like you.